 Davison & Sons operated their pottery in Burslem, between the years 1898 and 1952.

 Unfortunately the maker’s marks were not recorded before 1948, so it is impossible to accurately date much of their china.
-This particular cup and saucer were manufactured before 1948.
+The particular bread-and-butter plate use to create this gorgeous violet ring was manufactured before 1948.

 The silver in this ring is sterling silver, and is stamped with the .925 stamp.